A step-by-step tutorial on how to build a picture shelf.

 You can print the material list and instructions below.

 CUTTING AND PREP:

-First I measured my wall and decided how long I wanted the shelf to be.
-I decided to have the bottom one be 6 feet and then I used the extra 2 feet for the top shelf.
+First, I measured the wall and figured out how long the shelf would be.
+I decided on 6 feet for the bottom one and the extra 2 feet for the top shelf.

 I then cut all three boards to 6 feet and made sure the extra was all the same size (about 2 feet).

 After, I took one of the 4-inch boards and placed Kreg Jig pockets about 12-16 inches apart, starting at the edges (I placed 4 on the smaller shelf).

 Taking the one 4 inch board that had the pockets, I placed that on a flat surface (pockets facing up).
 Then, I placed the 2-inch board alongside the 4-inch board, with the longer side facing up.
 I adjusted the ends so they were level (if one side happens to be longer, you can cut it to match).

 Once the ends were level, I used the clamps to secure the two boards together.